JoshOrndorff/extended-utxo/README.md

 TODO This needs to be fleshed out a lot.
 I did a rough draft of it a few years ago https://drive.google.com/file/d/11KiQND-tPFxqaYihbs6JIM8fNgVkGDai/view?usp=sharing

-### Currency Example
+### Fungible Token Example

 The term UTXO (unspent transaction output) comes from Bitcoin, the first blockchain to use it for fungible token transactions.
-There is already a concrete example of this in Substrate at
+A financial transaction will consume (or "spend") some inputs and produce some new outputs for the payee and perhaps some change to the spender.
+This model does not use `peek` at all.

-https://github.com/substrate-developer-hub/utxo-workshop/blob/master/runtime/src/utxo.rs
+There is already a concrete example of this for Substrate at https://github.com/substrate-developer-hub/utxo-workshop/blob/master/runtime/src/utxo.rs

 ### Biological Reproduction Example